New York Isn’t Ready to Fight More Wildfires

 “We’ve had fires that lasted this long, but not this big,” Nickischer, a former chief and current volunteer with the Patterson Volunteer Fire Department, told New York Focus.
 “You’re talking fire lines. … You’re not measuring them in a couple hundred feet.
 You’re measuring them in miles.”

-Wildfires torched over 6,000 acres in New York in the last few weeks.
+Wildfires torched over 6,000 acres in and around New York in the last few weeks.
 The Hudson Valley and the Catskills bore the brunt of the damage, though smaller brush fires broke out across New York City.
 Hundreds of people evacuated their homes.
 Schools closed.
 Dariel Vasquez, an 18-year-old New York state parks department employee, died while battling the blazes.
 This October was the driest in well over a century, creating the conditions for November’s wildfires to spark and rapidly spread.

 KEY POINTS

-• Wildfires have burned over 6,000 acres in New York over the past few weeks and could become more frequent and severe as climate change causes extreme swings in New York’s weather patterns.
+• Wildfires have burned over 6,000 acres in and around New York over the past few weeks and could become more frequent and severe as climate change causes extreme swings in New York’s weather patterns.

 • Leaders of the forest rangers union have pushed the state to implement reforms to its wildfire strategy, including adding rangers and making their pension plan more attractive to potential recruits.